Clasico kabylo-algérois: Second professional era (since 2010)

 It was decided by the Ligue de Football Professionnel and the Algerian Football Federation to professionalize the Algerian football championship, starting from the 2010–11 season Thus all the Algerian football clubs which until then enjoyed the status of semi-professional club, will acquire the professional appointment this season. the president of the Algerian Football Federation, Mohamed Raouraoua, has been speaking since his inauguration as the federation's president in Professionalism, USM Alger become the first professional club in Algeria businessman Ali Haddad became the majority share owner after investing 700 million Algeria dinars to buy an 83% ownership in the club.
 On October 27, 2010, Haddad replaced Saïd Allik as president of the club.
 Allik had been the club's president for the past 18 years, USMA Club became more powerful team of JS Kabylie because of the huge money that has become, since the beginning of the era of professionalism in 2010 to 2017, the USMA has achieved 6 titles, while JS Kabylie won only one title, the Algerian Cup in 2011 and in the 2013–14 season JSK achieved the first victory against USM Alger in the Algerian Cup on penalties.

 On June 2, 2019, it is official, the Haddad family is selling its 92% shareholding in SSPA USMA.
 It was the club's communication officer, Amine Tirmane, who announced it on the Echourouk TV. the reasons that made them make this decision is the imprisonment of club owner Ali Haddad and also freeze all financial accounts of the club.
 After it was expected that the USM Alger general assembly of shareholders will be on March 12, 2020, it was submitted to March 2, especially after the imprisonment of the former club president, Rabouh Haddad.
 The meeting witnessed the attendance of ETRHB Haddad representative and the absence of the amateur club president Saïd Allik, and after two and a half hours, it was announced that Groupe SERPORT had bought the shares of ETRHB Haddad which amounted to 94.34%.

 On November 29, 2022, Djaffar Ait Mouloud president of the Club sportif amateur (CSA) which owns JS Kabylie, has announced an agreement with the public company ATM Mobilis for the purchase of 80% of the club's shares.
+On June 3, 2023, USMA became the first Algerian winners of the CAF Confederation Cup and the first international title in its history, after its victory against Young Africans.